This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Determination of Chemical Characteristics”.

 d) 30 degree Celsius

-Explanation: The bottles to be tested in order to calculate the amount of BOD present are kept at 20 degree Celsius.
+Explanation: The bottles to be tested in order to calculate the amount of BOD present is kept at 20 degree Celsius.
 This is incubated for 5 days.
 This is done to estimate the ultimate BOD.

 12. What is the mathematical expression of BOD?